-As accounting officer, the Chief executive has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Director of Finance and the Financial Controller; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Director of Finance - the work of the external auditors; - the financial management and governance self-assessment process; and - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the finance, policy and premises committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Operations Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of Trustees on 4 December 2019 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 2 December 2020 and signed on their behalf by:

-S Hayday Chair of Trustees

-J Valin Accounting Officer
+S Hayday Chair of Trustees J Valin Accounting Officer